canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 ```

 This command refreshes the certificates for the worker node.
 The `--expires-in`
-flag specifies the certificate's validity period.
-As mentioned in the control
-plane section, this duration can be set using any unit accepted by the
+flag specifies the certificate's validity period, which can be set using any units
-[ParseDuration][] function in Go, in addition to years, months, or days.
+accepted by the [ParseDuration][] function in Go, such as years, months, or days.

-3. During this process, multiple Certificate Signing Requests (CSRs) are
+3. During the certificate refresh, multiple Certificate Signing Requests (CSRs) are
 created.
-The command output will guide you on how to approve the CSRs on any
+Follow the instructions in the command output to approve the CSRs on any
 control plane node in the cluster.

 ```